jimpea/github_tutorial/git_intro.md

 ## Use Git

-Many IDEs offer git installation, for instance RStudio and VScode, learn how to use this from the help offered in these environments.
+Many IDEs offer git integration, for instance RStudio and VScode, learn how to use this from the help offered in these environments.
 However, I think that you should start off using this from a command line (terminal).

 ### Create a Repository

 Make a folder for your new repository, for instance on my desktop, I will make a new folder in my promdata -- I use the folder `play` for experiments (playing around):